Find Trade Colleges

 About 71% of the students majoring in allied health at the school are women while 29% are male.

 The in-demand associate degree programs at Frederick Community College helped the school earn the #3 place on this year’s ranking of the most popular allied health professions schools in Maryland.
-Frederick Community College is a moderately-sized public school located in the small city of Frederick.
+Frederick Community College is a medium-sized public school located in the city of Frederick.

 Of the 38 students majoring in allied health at Frederick Community College, 5% are male and 95% are female.